-Brooks guarantees this Alarm to the original consumer purchaser for five years from date of purchase against any defects that are due to faulty materials or workmanship.
-This guarantee only applies to normal conditions of use and service, and does not include damage resulting from normal wear and tear, incorrect installation, use of incorrect batteries, accident, neglect, misuse, unauthorised dismantling, tampering, or contamination howsoever caused.
+Brooks guarantees this Alarm for five years from date of purchase against any defects that are due to faulty materials or workmanship.
+This guarantee only applies to normal conditions of use and service, and does not include damage resulting from accident, neglect, misuse, unauthorised dismantling, or contamination howsoever caused.
+This guarantee excludes incidental and consequential damage.
 If this Alarm should become defective within the guarantee period, it must be returned to Brooks, with proof of purchase, carefully packaged, with the problem clearly stated.
+We shall at our discretion repair or replace the faulty unit.